haskell-debugger/dap/README.md

 A [Debug Adaptor Protocol](https://microsoft.github.io/debug-adapter-protocol) (DAP) library.

-This library can be used for constructing debug adaptors for any programming language.
+This library can be used to construct debug adaptors for any programming language.

 # Table of Contents
 1. [Usage](#usage)